Dublin's Parkwood: 1962–1964 homes & subdivision history

-In the fall of 1962, as ranch homes ruled the suburban skyline and Dublin’s housing boom was still in its early chapters, Parkwood San Ramon quietly made local history.
+In the fall of 1962, as ranch homes ruled the suburban skyline and Dublin’s housing boom was still in its early chapters, Parkwood quietly made local history.
 Developed by Monarch Construction of Los Angeles, this new subdivision wasn’t just another collection of mid-century homes—it introduced something the neighborhood had never seen before: the first two-story homes in what we now call Dublin.

 With a clever mix of architectural flair, country club perks, and modern financing options, Parkwood raised more than just roofs—it raised the bar for what suburban living could be.